BNLIF/wire-cell-docs/docs/viz/bee.md

 # Basic Interactions

-The following table summarizes the basic interactions with BEE on different devices:
+The following table summarizes the basic interactions with Bee on different devices:

 | Action | Mouse | Keyboard | Touch |
 | ------ | ----- | -------- | ----- |